symfony/symfony-docs/contributing/documentation/translations.rst

 As starting a translation is a lot of work, talk about your plan on the `Symfony docs mailing-list`_ and try to find motivated people willing to help.

-When the team is ready, nominate a team manager; he will be responsible for the *master* repository.
+When the team is ready, nominate a team manager; they will be responsible for the *master* repository.

 Create the repository and copy the *English* documents.